Public website overview

 - Whether individual override should be allowed

-- Which object groups to display publicly
+- Which custom object layers to display on the public map

-- Map styling preferences
+- Layer styling preferences (colors, icons, labels)

 Frequently asked questions